raforg/danectl/README.md

     danectl rollover example.org

-At any time, you can show the status (which certificate lineages are current and which are next, and which TLSA records are not yet published).
+At any time, you can show the status (which certificate lineages are current, which are next, which new TLSA records are not yet published, and which old TLSA records are not yet removed).

     danectl status